Fertility and the immune system: a dance of two

 And, without a doubt, in any woman who has a systemic autoimmune disease and wants to get pregnant.

-Aspirin and heparin (Clexane) treatment has been shown to be safe and effective in women with recurrent pregnancy loss and reduces the risk of miscarriage.
-It is not known whether or not this therapy reduces the risk of pre-eclampsia or intrauterine growth retardation.
+Treatment with aspirin and heparin (Clexane) has been shown to be safe and effective in women with recurrent pregnancy loss and reduces the risk of miscarriage.
+It is not known whether or not this therapy reduces the risk of preeclampsia or intrauterine growth retardation.

-The theory of anti-paternal antibodies is still very much in question.
-It would be about antibodies that would protect the embryo, so they should be high and not low.
+The theory of antipaternal antibodies is still very much in question.
+These would be antibodies that would protect the embryo, so they should be high and not low.

 But there are defenders and detractors.

-On the one hand, there are studies that affirm that there are certain blocking antibodies against the white blood cells of the partner.
-That is, they help the mother's immune system to tolerate the fertilized embryo, which contains both maternal and paternal molecules, and therefore could be recognized as foreign.
+On the one hand, there are studies that affirm that there are certain blocking antibodies against the partner's white blood cells.
+That is, they help the mother's immune system to tolerate the fertilized embryo, which contains both maternal and paternal molecules, and which could therefore be recognized as foreign.

-If so, it would generate an immune reaction that would make correct embryo implantation impossible.
-These antibodies can be propitiated with an inoculation of paternal leukocytes before pregnancy as a vaccine.
+If this were the case, it would generate an immune reaction that would make correct embryo implantation impossible.
+These antibodies can be promoted with an inoculation of paternal leukocytes before pregnancy as a vaccine.

-This theory supports the idea that having sexual intercourse on a regular basis favors fertility, since the mother's immune system will be better able to recognize the male material as its own and not attack to this paternal composition of the embryo.
+This theory supports the idea that having sexual relations regularly promotes fertility, since the mother's immune system will be more capable of recognizing the male material as its own and not attacking to this paternal composition of the embryo.

 On the other hand, there are detractors who claim that the activity of the immune system in the maternal-embryonic and maternal-fetal environment is very different from general immune activity and that these premises are not correct.

-They say that these antibodies, if they have any toxic activity, would fall on the T lymphocytes.
-And today it seems to have been confirmed that immune tolerance in the face of embryo implantation does not fall so much on the activity of these lymphocytes but rather on the Natural Killers that we have mentioned before.
+They say that these antibodies, if they had any toxic activity, would fall on the T lymphocytes.
+And today it seems to have been confirmed that immune tolerance in the face of embryonic implantation does not fall so much on the activity of these lymphocytes but rather on the Natural Killers we have mentioned before.

-If so, the efficiency of the anti-paternal vaccine would be questioned.
-In addition, they emphasize that this vaccine could be an impediment to possible organ transplants to the woman by her husband (if she was compatible) or by many other people if necessary.
+If this were the case, the efficiency of the anti-paternal vaccine would be called into question.
+Furthermore, they highlight that this vaccine could be an impediment to possible organ transplants to the woman by her husband (if compatible) or by many other people if necessary.

-It is still impossible for science to prove how certain antibodies can cause damage to the tissues of the testicles as well as the ovaries.
-In addition, these antibodies have been detected both in people with ovarian or testicular insufficiency and in men and women without this pathology.
+It is still impossible for science to prove how certain antibodies can cause damage to the tissues of the testicles and ovaries.
+Furthermore, these antibodies have been detected both in people with ovarian or testicular failure and in men and women without this pathology.

-So it is not known if they are the cause or the effect of the problem.
+So it is not known if they are the cause or effect of the problem.

-Its measurement is also complex and not entirely reliable, which is why it has been relegated to a more theoretical than practical level.
+Its measurement is, furthermore, complex and not entirely reliable, which is why it has been relegated to a more theoretical than practical level.
 By the time these antibodies are identified, it is usually too late and the damage to the sexual organs is usually irreparable.

 In this case, the problem would be having them too high.
 The therapies used for its treatment, until recently, included immunosuppressive therapy, sperm washing, followed by artificial insemination or IVF.
 However, in the setting of unexplained infertility, the current treatment of choice is ICSI (intracytoplasmic injection), where a single sperm is injected into a single egg.

-Another way that autoimmunity can affect the fetus is through the passive transfer of an antibody that has pathogenic effects.
+Another way in which autoimmunity can affect the fetus is through the passive transfer of an antibody that has pathogenic effects.
 Examples include neonatal thyrotoxicosis, neonatal lupus, and neonatal myasthenia gravis.

-All improve as the level of maternal antibodies decreases, so the treatment will go through treating the mother.
+They all improve as the level of maternal antibodies decreases, so the treatment will involve treating the mother.

-Women with lupus will need specific tests to screen for specific antibodies that can cause fetal heart block and heart failure.
+Women with lupus will need specific testing for specific antibodies that can cause fetal heart block and heart failure.

 Treatment of immunological causes of infertility